This diabetic type of cranial mononeuropathy III is a complication of diabetes. It causes double vision and eyelid drooping.

-Cranial mononeuropathy III - diabetic type -- is a mononeuropathy.
-This means that only one nerve is damaged.
-The condition affects the third cranial (oculomotor) nerve.
+Mononeuropathy means that only one nerve is damaged.
+This disorder affects the third cranial nerve in the skull.
 This is one of the cranial nerves that control eye movement and the pupil of the eye.

 This type of damage may occur along with diabetic peripheral neuropathy.
 Cranial mononeuropathy III is the most common cranial nerve disorder in people with diabetes.
 It is due to damage to the small blood vessels that feed the nerve.